AdobeDocs/commerce-testing/src/pages/guide/integration/attributes/data-fixture.md

 -  **data**
    -  The optional array of data passed on to the fixture.
 -  **count**
-   - Available to developers using the [2.4-develop](https://github.com/magento/magento2/tree/2.4-develop) branch only.
-Scheduled for release in 2.4.6.
    -  The optional number of entities of the same kind and configuration that this fixture should generate.
 -  **scope**
-   - Available to developers using the [2.4-develop](https://github.com/magento/magento2/tree/2.4-develop) branch only.
-Scheduled for release in 2.4.6.
    -  The optional store view, website, or store group identifier from which the fixture will generate the entity.
 -  **as**
    -  The fixture alias that will be used as a reference to retrieve the data returned by the fixture and also as a reference in other fixtures parameters.